Protryon/lib-rs-mirror/data/page/about.md

    * Highlights which crates require nightly compiler or use non-Rust code.
    * Automatically finds and credits co-authors based on git history.
    * Detailed reverse dependencies page, including version fragmentation.
- * It has an advanced ranking algorithm which promotes stable, regularly updated, popuplar crates, and hides spam and abandoned crates.
+ * It has an advanced ranking algorithm which promotes stable, regularly updated, popular crates, and hides spam and abandoned crates.
  * It has short URLs to open a crate page `lib.rs/crate-name` and search `lib.rs?keyword`.
  * Shows similar/related crates on each crate page, which helps discovering better alternatives.
  * Has a dark theme (it's automatic — requires Firefox or Safari, and the OS set to dark).